 Council's social media accounts are not permitted to be used as a communications channel by anyone (candidates or members of the public) for promotion, electioneering or campaigning.
-This also applies to all social media accounts owned by Council-controlled organisations.
+This also applies to all social media accounts owned by council-controlled organisations.

-Candidates should not post on Council's social media channels, nor should they comment on, share or otherwise use Council social media channels for electioneering.
-You may not rate, review, check-in or tag the Council's social media channels in your own posts or comments.
+You may not rate, review, check-in or tag the council's social media channels in your own posts or comments.